-The Children and Technology Lab, headed by Nicola Yuill, is part of the Developmental and Clinical Psychology Research Group at the University of Sussex.
+The Children and Technology Lab, headed by Nicola Yuill, is part of the Developmental and Clinical Psychology Group.

 We are interested in how technology can be used to understand and support children working and playing together, at school and at home, in typical and atypical development, with peers, with parents and with teachers.